 Do you have bad credit?
 You may want to take some time to raise your credit score and in the process, lower your premium.
 Once your credit score goes up, consider applying for a few new quotes.

-Insurance for Drivers with a Clean Record
+Insurance for Drivers with a Clean Record in Washington

 You’ll have an easier time finding cheap car insurance if you have a clean driving record.
 Your driving record is one of the most influential factors in most car insurance company formulas.
 More car insurance companies will want to work with you if you have a proven track record of safe driving habits, which means that you’ll have access to the lowest rates.
 Staying vigilant on the road, following local laws and avoiding common driving distractions can all help you stay safe on the road — and save you money.